 - Church of Our Lady of the Immaculate Conception – The church was first built as a chapel in 1541 and later replaced by a larger church in 1609.
 This was the site of for landing of ships sailing from Lisbon.

-- Church of the Rosary – Another beautiful church built in the 1500s and is located 8 Kms from Panjim.
-The church is an excellent example of Manueline style architecture of the early Portuguese.
+- Church of the Rosary – Another beautiful church built in the 1500s and is located 8 Km from Panjim.
+The church is an excellent example of the Manueline style architecture of the early Portuguese.

 ( Source )

-Beaches of Goa and the islands dotted all around are famous for adventurous activities like parasailing, scuba diving, kayaking and much more.
+The beaches of Goa and the islands dotted all around are famous for adventurous activities like parasailing, scuba diving, kayaking, and much more.
 We’ve compiled a list of everything you can do in Goa.